cmer81/BlackHole/README.md

 ![Diagram](http://img717.imageshack.us/img717/371/diagramv.jpg)

 You define a user for the connection and a private key.
-Then you asign that session configuration to a profile, and then all the users with that profile can login to that host.
+Then you assign that session configuration to a profile, and then all the users with that profile can login to that host.
 But you now who is who, and more.
 You know what he is doing because BlackHole stores all the session activity to a log file.